Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 2021 Air Show

-The next air show in western Massachusetts should be at the Barnes Air National Guard Base in Westfield, Massachusetts although no schedule has been released yet.
+The next air show in western Massachusetts was scheduled to be in 2021 at the Barnes Air National Guard Base in Westfield, Massachusetts, but was cancelled due to the COVID pandemic.

 The 2018 edition of the Great New England Air Show was an amazing event as we welcomed the Air Force Thunderbirds Back to the area.
 This was great news for western Massachusetts as it had been a number of years since they graced our skies.